-The Science Informatics and Operations Activity - operates a flood warning network/system enabling communities to make informed timely decisions relating to flood risk potential.
+The Science Informatics and Operations Activity - operates a flood warning network which enables communities to make informed and timely decisions relating to flood risk potential.
 As such, it is important that the system remains fully operational and can be relied upon during any flood event.

 Computer-based modelling is used to predict flows and levels on Southland's major rivers.
 Data is collected and automatically relayed to our offices every 15 minutes.
 If rainfall or river levels exceed certain trigger levels, the flood duty officer closely monitors the situation.
-If critical levels are reached, then Emergency Management Southland and the communications team are contacted and pre-recorded radio broadcasts direct listeners to the Environment Southland website and the Environmental Data Information (EDI) phone-in system.
+If critical levels are reached, then Emergency Management Southland and the communications team are contacted and messaging is put out through a variety of channels to direct people to the Environment Southland website and the Environmental Data Information (EDI) phone-in system.